JacksonBurns/fastprop/paper/paper.md

 ### QM8
 Quantum Machine 8 (QM8) is the predecessor to QM9 first described in 2015 [@qm8].
 It follows the same generation procedure as QM9 but includes only up to eight heavy atoms for a total of approximately 22k molecules.
-Again, this study used the dataset as prepared by MoleculeNet [@moleculenet] and compares to the UniMol [@unimol] set of benchmarks as a reference point, wherein they used the same data splitting procedure described previsouly but regressed all 12 targets in QM8.
+Again, this study used the dataset as prepared by MoleculeNet [@moleculenet] and compares to the UniMol [@unimol] set of benchmarks as a reference point, wherein they used the same data splitting procedure described previously but regressed all 12 targets in QM8.

 UniMol achieved an average MAE across all tasks of 0.00156 $\pm$ 0.0001, `fastprop` approaches that performance with 0.0178 $\pm$ 0.003, and Chemprop trails both frameworks with 0.0190 $\pm$ 0.0001.
 Much like with QM9 `fastprop` outperforms LR frameworks until 3D information is encoded with UniMol.